-But there are actually ways to have greater control over when your period, even if you're not on hormonal birth control.
-Though our cycles are unique to our bodies, they also react to exterior forces, some of which can induce your period to come early.
+But there are actually ways to make your period come even if you're not on hormonal birth control.
+Though our cycles are unique to our bodies, they also react to external forces, some of which can induce your period to come early.
 This is a reaction we can all use from time to time — whether we want to deal with our PMS before we have a big presentation at work, or if we're about to go on vacation, and want to make sure that we don't spend our whole trip in our hotel room, doubled over with cramps.

 These methods aren't foolproof, and won't work for everyone every time.
-And if a method doesn't seem to be working for you, definitely don't take extra medication — it might just not be one that meshes with your personal body chemistry.
+Getting your period overnight is often just a matter of waiting.
+And if one method doesn't seem to be working for you, definitely don't take extra medication — it might just not be one that meshes with your personal body chemistry.
 But if you're in a tight spot, and want to try everything you can to get your period on schedule, give one of these five methods a shot.

 1. Take Your Birth Control

 If you're on the Pill, you can manipulate when you’ll get your period and when you won’t.
-According to Dr. Valerie French, if you want to get your period sooner, then just switch to your placebo pills.
+According to Dr. Valerie French, an assistant professor of obstetrics and gynecology at the University of Kansas, if you want to get your period sooner, then just switch to your placebo pills.
 If you want to skip your period all together, go straight into the hormonal pills instead of taking your placebos the week you’re supposed to take them.

 While this might throw your period for a bit of a loop during the next month, as it will mess with your 28-day schedule, as long as you keep track and are armed with panty liners for possible accidents, you’ll be fine.
 You shouldn't have to have an important event or holiday ruined because you have your period and all the possible side effects that come with having it: cramps, bloating, irritation, and the rest of it.